Head injuries of all kinds can be devastating both for the injured individual and their loved ones.

 A compensation claim brought on your behalf by your team of solicitors will consist of the following:

-The first part of any compensation award (known as general damages) is purely for the injury suffered.
+The first part of any compensation award (the general damages) is purely for your injury.
 It will be valued depending on the severity of your injury and based upon Court guidelines and previous case law of similar accidents.

 While pursuing a compensation claim will not take away the distress and pain associated with head injury, doing so can help to make the process of dealing with such an injury a little easier.
 Compensation can be used to help meet the costs of any expenses you have incurred, pay for ongoing treatments and medical assistance.